Common and Surprising Reasons a Parent Can Lose Custody of a Child

 The reasons to lose custody of a child written in this article are not the only ones that exist.

-This article is intended for those who have a child custody matter in California or expect to have one.
+This article is intended for those with a child custody matter in California or expect to have one.

 What we write only applies to California.
 This article is not legal advice.
 Please don't use it as a substitute for legal advice.
 Testimonials are not a guarantee, warranty, or prediction regarding the results you may obtain in your case.
 Every case is dependent on its own facts.